httptoolkit/httptoolkit-website/src/docs/getting-started/installing.md

 ## For Windows

 - Download and run [the Windows installer](/download/win-exe/)
-- A spinner will appear whilst the installer runs, wait for it to complete
+- A progress bar will appear whilst the installer runs, wait for it to complete
 - You can now run HTTP Toolkit from the shortcuts on your desktop & in the start menu
 - If a firewall warning appears, click 'Allow Access', to allow HTTP Toolkit to accept traffic from elsewhere on your network, such as from phones or other computers